 Community Partner of the Year: an award to recognize an agency or organization whose partnerships with Spokane campuses achieve a depth and breadth of collaboration and reciprocity.
 Recipient organizations are typically a part of the learning, volunteerism, philanthropy and scholarship of multiple campuses, and they invest their time in both their mission as well as knowledge creation for community impact.

-We will present the awards on Wednesday, 12 April 2017, at 5 PM at the Community Engagement Symposium in Gonzaga's Hemmingson Center Ballroom.
+We will present the awards on Wednesday, 10 April 2018, at 5 PM at the WSU U-District location.
+Check back soon for more details on this event.